Best Knife Design CAD Software for Knifemakers

 • Knife Print: Free/Paid: The first cloud CAD service specifically for knife design.

-• Autocad LT: Paid: Design, draft, and document with 2D geometry with access to a comprehensive set of editing, design, and annotation tools.
+• Autocad LT: Free (student)/Paid: Design, draft, and document with 2D geometry with access to a comprehensive set of editing, design, and annotation tools.

 • Draftsight: Paid: World-class CAD with greater performance and flexibility.

-• FreeCad: FreeCAD is an open-source parametric 3D modeler made primarily to design real-life objects of any size.
+• FreeCad: FreeCAD is an open-source parametric 3D modeller made primarily to design real-life objects of any size.

 NanoCAD Tutorial: